ravendb/ravendb-python-client/README_pypi.md

 ## Introduction
 Python client API (v5.2) for [RavenDB](https://ravendb.net/) , a NoSQL document database.

+All client versions 5.2.x are fully compatible with and support RavenDB server releases 5.4 and 6.0.

 Although new API isn't compatible with the previous one, it comes with **many improvements and new features**.